Table of Contents

 Rukshana: Dadimashtaka Churna

-Snehapana: Triphala Ghrita in increasing doses
+Snehapana: Triphala Ghrita (gradual dose)

 Pradhana Karma: